Directional tests in Gaussian graphical models: Background

+where $u_1^0 - (u_2^0)^2/n$ is $n$ times the unadjusted sample variance.
+In this simple case, the saddlepoint approximation is exact: (\ref{conddens00}) coincides with the kernel of a $\chi^2_{n-1}/(-2\psi)$ distribution, which is the exact conditional distribution of $s_1=u_1-u_1^0$ given $s_2=u_2-u_2^0=0$.
+This is consistent with the more general result in \citet{Mccor19}. } \end{exmp}

-The third step consists of constructing, within this simpler model, a one-dimensional conditional distribution for $s$ along the direction indicated by the data.
-With this aim, denote by $s_\psi$ the expectation of $s$ under model (\ref{conddens}) if $H_\psi$ holds, that is the value of $s$ for which $\varphi = \hat\varphi_\psi^0$ is the constrained ML estimate:
+{ The second dimensionality reduction from $d$ to 1, not needed in the previous example, }consists of constructing a one-dimensional conditional distribution for $s$ along the direction indicated by the data.
+With this aim, denote by $s_\psi$ the expectation of $s$ under model (\ref{conddens}) if $H_\psi$ holds, that is the value of $s$ for which $\theta = \hat\theta_\psi^0$ is the constrained ML estimate:

 depending on the observed data point $y^0$.
-The line ${\cal L}^*$, in ${\cal L}^0$, which joins the observed value $s^0=0$ and the expected value $s_\psi$ can be parameterized by a scalar $t \in \reali$:
+The line ${\cal L}^*$, in ${\cal L}^0$, which joins the observed value $s^0=0$ and the expected value $s_\psi$ can be parameterized by a scalar $t \in \mathbb{R}$:

-and consequently the maximum likelihood estimate $\hat\varphi(s)$ in (\ref{conddens}) can vary with $s(t)$.
+and consequently the maximum likelihood estimate $\hat\theta(s)$ in (\ref{conddens}) can vary with $s(t)$.
 The approximation (\ref{conddens}) constrained to ${\cal L}^*$ is used to compute the $p$-value, the probability that $s(t)$ is as far or farther from $s_\psi$ than is the observed value $s^0=0$.
 The directional $p$-value which measures the deviation from $H_\psi$ along the line ${\cal L}^*$ is thus

 where $t=0$ and $t=1$ correspond respectively to $s=s_\psi$ and to the observed value $s^0=0$.
-The factor $t^{d-1}$ is due to the Jacobian of the transformation from the variable $s$ to $(\|s\|, s/\|s\|)$ \citep[Section 3.2]{dav14}.
-The upper limit of the integrals in (\ref{pval}) is the largest value of $t$ for which the ML estimator corresponding to $s(t)$ exists, and is normally determined numerically.
+The factor $t^{d-1}$ is due to the Jacobian of the transformation from the variable { $s\in {\cal L}^0 $} to { polar coordinates} $(\|s\|, s/\|s\|)$ \citep[Sect.
+3.2]{dav14}.
+The upper limit of the integrals in (\ref{pval}) is the largest value of $t$ for which the ML estimator corresponding to $s(t)$ exists, and in some situations can be determined analytically.
+The directional $p$-value in one dimension gives the probability to the right of the observed value, conditional on the observed value being to the right of the expected value under $H_\psi$, i.e. the probability in the right tail of the distribution.
+In higher dimensions the $p$-value is the probability of being `further out' on the line connecting the expected value under $H_\psi$ to the observed value, conditional on being on that line \citep[Sect.
+2]{dav14}.

-Being based on the saddlepoint approximation (\ref{conddens}), the relative error of formula (\ref{pval}) is at most $O(n^{-3/2})$, where $n$ is the number of independent observations from a continuous model.
-There are however many situations in which the normalized saddlepoint approximation is in fact exact, and such a normalization is implicit in (\ref{pval}).
-The theoretical properties of directional $p$-values in linear exponential families are given in \citet[Section 3.2]{dav14}.